Skip to main content

 Most of the charges stem from alleged activities undertaken in Canada.
 But the father was also charged with committing an aggravated assault outside the country in June 2015 for the benefit of the terror group.

-Citing unnamed sources, Global News reported last week that the father immigrated to Canada after allegedly being filmed taking part in ISIS violence overseas, and that his son does not hold Canadian citizenship.
+Citing unnamed sources, Global News reported earlier this month that the father immigrated to Canada after allegedly being filmed taking part in ISIS violence overseas, and that his son does not hold Canadian citizenship.
 CTV News has not independently verified this reporting.

 When pressed further by reporters on whether the federal government knows more about how the father and son immigrated to Canada, Trudeau would not specify.